arthurllopes/unacity/README.md

 ![HOME1](https://user-images.githubusercontent.com/82395681/161436529-77dcfc77-e5c4-428c-8d3c-ca9ebb2395a9.png)

 Basically, the project is a platform to show stores and services available in a small city.
+I also have a contact page to send directly emails to me which is working, I used Google smpt server to do so.

 Here's why:
 * People from the city may be looking for a new store to buy from.